-Organization Determination - The Medicare Advantage organization has made an organization determination when it, or one of its providers, makes a decision about whether services are covered or how much you have to pay for covered services.
+Organization Determination - The Medicare Advantage organization has made an organization determination when it makes a decision about whether items or services are covered or how much you have to pay for covered items or services.
+The Medicare Advantage organization's network provider or facility has also made an organization determination when it provides you with an item or service, or refers you to an out-of-network provider for an item or service.
 Organization determinations are called "coverage decisions" in this booklet.
 The "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)" section in this booklet explains how to ask us for a coverage decision.